 In 2021 she turned her luck around with wins at the Healthy Ageing Tour, Lotto Belgium Tour, Giro d'Italia, before storming to a comeback with wins at the Road Race at the European Championships in Trento, and a rainbow jersey in the time-trial in Leuven.
 It was her return to the rainbow stripes 8 years after her first individual title.

 In 2022 she took wins at the Volta Comunitat Valenciana, a stage and GC at the Easyoys Bloeizone Fryslan Tour, two stages and GC at the Baloise Ladies Tour.
 She's also won the Dutch national title in the time-trial, which she later that year backed up with a third time-trial title in the World Championships at Wollongong, before taking a win at the Chrono des Nations to finish her season.
+Van Dijk did not race in the 2023 season as she announced her pregnancy in March.
+The Dutch rider became a mother in early October.

 Read all the latest news about Ellen van Dijk